felippe-regazio/ssrfcheck/README.md

 ## What the lib DOES NOT check?

 This library does NOT check path traversal attacks.
-This library does not check the network or DNS layer to assert the URI, is your responsability to check and provide a reliable URI origin for the checker.
-This lib will NOT check SSRF attacks via redirection since it cant hook into any kind of Request.
+This library does not garantee the DNS layer sucurity, despite trying our best to validate the origin.
+This library will NOT check SSRF attacks via redirection since it cant hook into any kind of Request.
 To know more about other protection layers against SSRF: https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/

 ## Security State